 - Leverage at-a-glance giving summaries.
 Pick software that summarizes all-time giving totals, average gift amounts and other key donation data.

 - Keep philanthropic and wealth screening data in sight.
-Find donor management tools that integrates with prospect research software so you can compare it with your known donor giving history data.
+Find donor management tools that integrate with prospect research software so you can compare it with your known donor giving history data.

 As you revamp your donor data management strategy, look for tools like these to give your team the best possible understanding of your community’s giving habits.